 8. Use A Scarf Or A Glove

 If all else fails simply use a scarf or a glove to wrap around your coffee cup to help keep in the heat (it’s cheaper than the cup sleeve!).
-It's not the best solution, but it should give you a quick way to keep your coffee hot for an hour or more, even when you are out in the wilderness.
+It’s not the best solution, but it should give you a fast way to keep your coffee hot for an hour or more, even when you are out in the wilderness.

 If you’re are out in the sticks and still want great tasting coffee you should check out our tips on how to make a coffee travel kit so you can enjoy hot coffee anywhere.

 Get more coffee inspiring news and brewing advice!

 Subscribe to our mailing list and receive emails filled with tips on brewing delicious coffee at home.